rails/rails/guides/source/active_record_validations.md

 ### `:on`

 The `:on` option lets you specify when the validation should happen.
-The default behavior for all the built-in validation helpers is to be run on save (both when you're creating a new record and when you're updating it).
+The default behavior for all the built-in validations is to be run on save (both when you're creating a new record and when you're updating it).
 If you want to change it, you can use `on: :create` to run the validation only when a new record is created or `on: :update` to run the validation only when a record is updated.